meancode/mt-plugin-anythingslider/README.md

 	<$mt:Include module="AnythingSlider HTML Head"$>

-AnythingSlider has installed both Template Modules and Widgets for the carousel, as you people design their Index and Archive templates differently.
+AnythingSlider has installed both Template Modules and Widgets for the carousel, as people design their Index and Archive templates differently.
 AnythingSlider also provides a number of different formats to display the carousel, the first of which is a simple image based slider.
 If using Widgets, go to Design > Widgets and add the appropriate AnythingSlider Widget to your Widget Set.
 If using Template Modules, add it to your blog, like this:

 	<$mt:Include module="AnythingSlider Images Only"$>